hongyuanjia/rdyncall/go/godc/README.txt

 - structs
 - callbacks
 - callf wrap (argf already there)
+  - signature chars used to indicate calling conventions are not supported yet!
 - update cconv modes, so they are up to date